Mozart & Rossini Arias: Reviews

 Teresa Rieu was a graceful harpist accompanying Desdemona, and Bas de Jong was an unimpeachable clarinetist accompanying Sesto.
 George Pieterson was adroit but "less advantageously placed" with his basset-horn in Vitellia's aria.
 The Rotterdam Philharmonic Orchestra and Edo de Waart were proficient but not outstanding.
 Philips's engineers had put von Stade so close to her microphone that one could hear her breathing, but their balancing worked very well.

 George Jellinek reviewed the first version of the album on LP as a "recording of special merit" in Stereo Review in May 1977.
 Frederica von Stade, he wrote, had followed her first operatic recital - her Columbia disc of French Opera Arias - with a sequel of music in which she was altogether at home.
 Her record's B side, devoted to Mozart, was marginally better than its Rossinian side A.

 Her "breathlessly amorous Cherubino" had been relished on stage in both America and Europe, and was just as enjoyable on her album.
 The timbre of her high mezzo-soprano voice was ideally suited to Zerlina.
 And she sang "expertly and elegantly" in her two excerpts from La clemenza di Tito.

 In her Rossini selections, she performed "winningly" both in Desdemona's sorrowful music and in Angelina'a and Rosina's pyrotechnic bel canto showpieces.
 But her technique was not altogether beyond reproach.
 On the one hand, her fioriture in La Cenerentola and in Il barbiere di Siviglia (as in Mozart's "Parto. parto") lacked the superlative precision achieved by Janet Baker, Teresa Berganza and Marilyn Horne.
 On the other hand, her Rosina, while characterful, did not sound as spontaneous as was desirable.

 Bas de Jong and George Pieterson both negotiated their tricky obbligato woodwind parts adeptly.
 The playing of the Rotterdam Philharmonic Orchestra was "nicely articulated and warm".
-Condecting, Edo de Waart set far too slow a tempo for Desdemona.
+Conducting, Edo de Waart set far too slow a tempo for Desdemona.
 Philips's audio quality was very good.

 Profiling von Stade in Time magazine (13 December 1976), the unnamed author wrote that the album displayed "a lustrous amber mezzo-soprano voice with an unusually sweet crystalline top and seemingly effortless agility".
 The album was also reviewed in The complete Penguin stereo record and cassette guide, which reported that "Frederica von Stade is, as always, magically compelling here, both in vocal personality and in ... vocal production".